 Dubrovnik – worldwide famous fortifications

-Dubrovnik was a city-republic, mostly indipendent throughout its history.
-The mighty city walls, built mostly from 13th – 17th century, are still standing.
+Dubrovnik was a city-republic, mostly indipendent during its history.
+The mighty city walls, built mostly between 13th – 17th century, are still standing.
 It is one of the most beautiful and well preserved fortification systems in the world.
-Minčeta tower and fortresses Revelin and Lovrijenac are probably among most notable Dubrovnik’s monuments.
+Minčeta tower and fortresses Revelin and Lovrijenac are probably among the most notable Dubrovnik’s monuments.
 The old city of Dubrovnik has been registered on the UNESCO World Heritage Sites since 1979.

 If you want to find out more regarding history of Dubrovnik city walls, please take a look here.